Netflix’s first CEO: Why Netflix will win the streaming wars

 Long before it became the content behemoth that devoured every waking minute of your life, Netflix was a failing DVD rental service barely surviving in the $250/month conference room of a Best Western hotel.
 It was a miracle that the company made it to the next day, with constant challenges that threatened its bottom line and earned it the condescension of video rental companies like Blockbuster.
 Cofounder and first CEO Marc Randolph tells the inside story of the company’s growth and triumph in his new book, That Will Never Work: The Birth of Netflix and the Amazing Life of an Idea.

 Part of the company’s secret sauce, according to Randolph, is its work culture, which in the late 1990s distinguished it from many startups that reveled in glamorous perks but ignored core values like giving employees freedom and responsibility.
-Randolph talked to Fast Company about Netflix’s roots, its improbable success, and and why he thinks Netflix’s history has prepared it to conquer the future of streaming.
+Randolph talked to Fast Company about Netflix’s roots, its improbable success, and why he thinks Netflix’s history has prepared it to conquer the future of streaming.

 This interview has been edited for clarity and concision.